Williamsburg Premium Outlets

-Williamsburg Premium Outlets, formerly Prime Outlets and Berkeley Commons, is an outlet shopping complex located in Williamsburg, Virginia.
+Williamsburg Premium Outlets, formerly Prime Outlets and Berkeley Commons, is an outlet shopping complex located in James City County, Virginia, near Williamsburg.
 It was built in 1988 by McArthur/Glen Group of Washington, D.C.
 The shopping center has 135 stores, and it is owned and operated by the Simon Property Group.
 The mall was renovated in 2008.

+On November 23, 2024, a fire started under the back overflow parking lot, which caused part of the lot to collapse.
+The fire burned for more than five days before being extinguished by the James City County Fire Department and Newport News Fire Department.
+The fire began in plastic crates under the parking lot used as part of a stormwater system.
+In August 2025, James City County released a video documentary on the event, noting that the fire's cause remains a mystery.